canhminhdo/i217e/README.md

 ## Instructions
 The formal specification for natural numbers and lists of natural numbers are specified in the `pgm.cafe` file.
 Based on the specification, we have prepared several problems.
 Students are supposed to provide their proofs by wirting proof scores.
 Additionally, students also need to prepare a document to show each step of their proof, detailing the rewriting process.

 For each problem, we have provided its proof in two formats:
-- proof scores
+- proof scores,
-- a detailed document
+- a detailed document.

 For instance, students can refer the proof scores and accompanying document for problem 1 in the `proof-scores/problem1` and `problems/problem1` directories, respectively.